baconjs/bacon.js/README.md

 A small reactive programming lib for js.

-Inspired largely on RxJs, but includes the `EventStream` and `Property` concepts from [reactive-bacon](https://github.com/raimohanska/reactive-bacon).
+Inspired largely by RxJs, but includes the `EventStream` and `Property` concepts from [reactive-bacon](https://github.com/raimohanska/reactive-bacon).

-Currently has a very limited feature set.
+Please note that Bacon.js is in a very early stage and has a very limited feature set as of yet.
 So at this stage, comparing bacon.js to RxJs is like comparing a bacon sandwich to a three-course dinner with Steve Ballmer.

 But hey, where's the bacon?